abrahamoaks/Hepatitis-Mortality-Prediction-with-Flask-Web-App-Project/README.md

 ## Conclusion
 This project aims to provide insights into hepatitis mortality prediction using machine learning techniques.
-By analyzing relevant parameters, interpreting the prediction of the black-box model to foster trust and deploying the model with a user-friendly Flask web application, I aim to make the predictive model accessible to healthcare professionals and individuals interested in hepatitis prognosis aiding in early detection and preventive care.
+By analyzing relevant parameters, interpreting the prediction of the black-box model to foster trust and deploying the machine learning model with a user-friendly Flask web application, I aim to make the predictive model accessible to healthcare professionals and individuals interested in hepatitis prognosis aiding in early detection and preventive care.

 ## Contact